linode/docs/docs/guides/databases/memcached/install-and-secure-memcached-on-debian-11-and-ubuntu-2204/index.md

 ---
 slug: install-and-secure-memcached-on-debian-11-and-ubuntu-2204
 title: "Install and Secure Memcached on Debian 11 and Ubuntu 22.04"
-description: "Learn how to install and configure Memcached on Debian and Ubuntu, then secure your installation using SASL authentication and firewall rules."
+description: "Learn how to install and configure Memcached on Debian and Ubuntu, and then secure your installation using SASL authentication and firewall rules."
 authors: ["Dan Nielsen"]
 contributors: ["Dan Nielsen"]
 published: 2024-06-03